PeterDrake/drakepedia/software_development/iterative_development.md

 1. Write down a task list.
 1. Yes; indeed, it is expected.
 1. Many short iterations.
 1. Step 2 (making a change).
 Stopping here would be like a surgeon leaving the operating room with the patient open on the table.
-Performing many short iterations will give you the freedom to stop at an appropriate point when you need to stop to attend another meeting, eat, sleep, etc.
+Performing many short iterations will give you the freedom to stop at an appropriate point when you need to attend another meeting, eat, sleep, etc.